 Skip to content

-Both arrays are treated as Sets which means
+• Both arrays are treated as sets:

-• Duplicates are removed from both arrays
+• Duplicates are removed

-• null is treated as an empty set.
+• null is treated as an empty set

 Syntax